luciousmc/backend_practice/exercises/php_mysql_querying/README.md

 1. recreate your mysql_credentials files from the previous prototype
     * mysql_credentials.php
     * mysql_credentials.config
-    * .gitignore
+    * .gitignore ... what was this used for again?
-1. in your mysql_credentials.php file, remote the truthy test to print the $conn variable.
+1. in your mysql_credentials.php file, remove the truthy test to print the $conn variable.
 We won't do that again.
 You will need the falsey test.
 Then exit.
 1. make a file, endpoint.php
 1. In endpoint.php, require once your credential file to connect
 1. in phpMyAdmin test write a query to select all information from the table you are going to draw data from